aramisgithub/questpresentation/presentation/document.md

 - He wishes to learn if his \alert{wife} has been \alert{faithful}

-- With the help of his son and a loyal swineherd, he devises a plan
+- He devises a plan

 - Athena \alert{disguises} him as an old beggar so that he can enter his house undetected

-- Telemachus steals all the suitors’ weapons, and a \alert{final test} is proposed
+- Telemachus steals all the suitors’ weapons

+- \alert{Final test} is proposed

-- Penelope will marry the man who strings Odysseus' bow and shoots an arrow through a line of small circles; a seemingly \alert{impossible} task
+- Penelope will marry the man who strings Odysseus' bow and shoots an arrow through a line of small circles

 ## Comparison